cahute/cahute/docs/guides/install/amigaos.rst

     yet.
 See :ref:`feature-topic-system-amigaos` for more information.

-    In the mean time, unofficial and possibly incomplete build methods are provided for Windows in :ref:`build-guide-amigaos`.
+    In the mean time, unofficial and possibly incomplete build methods are provided for AmigaOS in :ref:`build-guide-amigaos`.

 .. |amigaos| image:: amigaos.png